heykrizza/dc-rwd-2/README.md

 ![screenshot](preview.png)

 The project is hosted on Vercel.
 It took about a couple of hours to complete.
-I needed to refresh my knowledge on grid since I have issues with it as well as media queries.
+Still pretty wonky but I got tired.
+It has issues with media queries at the moment.
+I also needed to refresh my knowledge on grid.
 I am so used to frameworks that I forget the fundamental information required for responsive web desgin.

 ### Built With